 Flowers: The yellow flower heads are 2 - 3 1/2 inches wide and on long stalks.
-They have 17 - 29 fertile pistillate ray florets that have pointed tips; these surround a central disc of 1/2 - 1 1/2 inches width, composed of over 120 functionally staminate sterile disc florets.
-The disc florets have 5 stamens, a deep-yellow color 5-lobed corolla with spreading tips at the apex.
+They have 17 - 29 fertile pistillate ray florets that have pointed tips on the rays; these surround a central disc of 1/2 - 1 1/2 inches width, composed of over 120 functionally staminate sterile disc florets.
+The disc florets have 5 stamens, a deep-yellow colored 5-lobed corolla with spreading tips at the apex.
 The phyllaries that surround the outside of the flower head (bracts) are in 2 to 3 series, broad, smooth, not spreading, rounded (obtuse) at the top.
 In the Silphiums, each ray floret is generally subtended by a phyllary.

 Seed is a dry narrowly winged cypsela, 7–13 × 4–10 mm, without pappus.
 Seeds are distributed by wind shaking the stem.
 Seeds require 60 days of cold stratification for germination.